-The Alliance will seek to make sure that issues such as healthcare research, access to technologies and treatment of patients are given the prominence and attention they deserve in the Brexit negotiations, and will argue that it is in both Europe and the UK’s interests to maintain co-operation in research and in handling public health issues.
-It will also call on the UK government to make sure there is a commitment to medical research and providing alternative funding, and that UK citizens’ right to receive healthcare in EU countries is preserved.
+The Alliance is working to ensure that issues such as healthcare research, access to technologies and treatment of patients are given the prominence and attention they deserve in the Brexit negotiations, and argues that it is in both Europe and the UK’s interests to maintain co-operation in research and in handling public health issues.
+It has also called on the UK government to make sure there is a commitment to medical research and providing alternative funding, and that UK citizens’ right to receive healthcare in EU countries is preserved.

 - Preserving reciprocal healthcare arrangements

 - Ensuring robust coordination mechanisms on public health and wellbeing

 - Securing a strong funding commitment to the health sector and the public’s health, promoting solutions to minimise any potential additional pressures which may result from Brexit, as well as advocating for any loss of EU funds for the sector to be offset by alternative funding.

 We will run campaigns in each of these areas to highlight the Alliance's concerns and ensure they are given the prominence and attention they deserve as the UK negotiates its exit from the EU.